lnlp/LMIC-node/README.md

 A Board Support Package (BSP) provides support for a specific board and provides standard pin definitions for a board.
 BSP's are part of an Arduino core, which contains a BSP for each supported board.

 _board-id_ is kept identical or as similar as possible to PlatformIO's _board_.
 For simplicity and consistency _board-id_ only uses underscores and lowercase characters (e.g. heltec_wifi_lora_32_v2 and ttgo_lora32_v2) while PlatformIO's _board_ uses both hyphens and underscores and mixed case characters (e.g. heltec_wifi_lora_32_V2 and ttgo-lora32-v2).
 Where needed _board-id_ adds a version suffix (if a matching BSP does not yet exist) e.g. ttgo_tbeam_v1 (v1 stands for version 1.0), because there is only one single T-Beam BSP (and one PlatformIO board) for the T-Beam while there are important hardware differences between versions 0.x and 1.0 of the T-Beam board.
+_(lora32u4II is an exception, it uses uppercase 'II' because this is a roman number.)_

 ### 3.6 Device-id

 LMIC-node uses a device-id to identify a device.
 The device-id is used for display purposes in status information that is output to the serial port and display.
 Device-id's allow different devices to be easily recognized when they have different device-id's, because their device-id is shown on the display (if present) and/or serial monitor (serial port).
 The length of a device-id should be limited to max 16 characters long, otherwise it will not fit on a display.

 When creating a device in the TTN console one must specify a unique device identifier for the device.
 The device-id used in LMIC-node is only used for display purposes (and is not the same as the device identifier in the TTN Console) but it is useful to use the same device-id for LMIC-node as the device identifier in the TTN console (or at least make it similar).
 That will make it easier to recognize traffic in the TTN console because the device identifier displayed on the console and the device-id displayed on the node's display (or serial monitor) will match.

 In the BSF a default device-id (DEVICEID_DEFAULT) is defined per board type.
 The default device-id can be overriden by defining DEVICEID in lorawan-keys.h, or defining ABP_DEVICEID in lorawan-keys.h.
-Latter will be used only if DEVICEID is not defined and ABP activation is used.
+If defined latter will be used when ABP activation is used.

-lorawan-keys.h can contain both the keys used OTAA activation as well as the keys for ABP activation.
-These keys are different and have different names.
+lorawan-keys.h can contain both the keys used for OTAA activation as well as the keys used for ABP activation.
+Keys used for OTAA and ABP are different and they have different names.
 Only the keys for the used actvation type (OTAA or ABP) need to be specified.

 Tip: For testing purposes it is possible to create two different devices in the TTN console for the same hardware device, one for OTAA activation and the other for ABP activation.
 Both sets of keys can be added to lorawan-keys.h and for both a different device-id can be added to lorawan-keys.h.
 This way a single hardware device can be used for both OTAA and ABP (only one at a time).
-All that to needs to be done to switch the device from OTAA to ABP is to enable the `-D ABP_ACTIVATION` setting in the `[common]` section in platformio.ini (and vice versa) and then recompile and upload the firmware.
+All that to needs to be done to switch the device from OTAA to ABP is to enable the `-D ABP_ACTIVATION` setting in the `[common]` section in platformio.ini (or vice versa) and then recompile and upload the firmware.

 ### 3.7 platformio.ini